Get a free, no obligation personal loan quote with rates as low as 9.90%

 What Is Overdraft Protection?

 An overdraft occurs when there aren’t sufficient funds in your bank account when you make a transaction or withdrawal.
-Instead of your transaction being denied and incurring an NSF fee, overdraft protection will allow the transaction to pass and your account will have a negative balance, up to your overdraft limit.
-The negative balance in your account is your overdraft balance.
+Despite the lack of funds, your bank may still allow the transaction to go through.
+This will result in a negative account balance.
+However, an overdraft may trigger Non-Sufficient Funds (NSF) fees.

-Bank overdrafts are basically a small temporary loan that you must pay back within a specific amount of time (varies by bank).
-Interest is usually charged on the amount overdrawn and there is usually a fee of $2.50 – $5 a month or for each overdraft transaction.
+Bank overdrafts are basically small temporary loans that you must pay back within a specific amount of time, which varies by bank.
+Interest is usually charged on the amount overdrawn.

 How Does Overdraft Protection Work?